In this Guide

 “improves fuel economy up to 10%”

 It prevents gelling in cold conditions.
 Plus, we found that it cut down on white smoke during cold startups.
+For something so inexpensive, that’s notable.

 It improves startup reliability, and reduces smoke and noise while you’re driving.
 Some users have said that they noticed their motors weren’t going through any re-gen cycles after the Max-Tane.
 That reduces motor heat a lot, and also makes a big difference in improving efficiency.